isbm/bbpack-info/README.md

 ## Contribution

-Sure.
-Your PR is always welcome.
+Ther fastest way to fix a bug or implement a `$FEATURE` of the day -- all is possible through your PRs: those are always welcome.
+Happy hacking.